 How to improve your restaurant FOH

-One common mistake many restaurants make is abandoning their welcoming post, especially when it gets busy.
-A customer doesn’t care if you’re short-handed, they want your complete attention when they walk in your door.
+One common mistake many restaurants make is abandoning their host station or the door, especially when it gets busy.
+A customer doesn’t know if you’re short-handed.
+They only know if you welcome them properly or not.

 By encouraging diners to make reservations, you can better manage your restaurant capacity and staffing needs.